myshares/myshares/README.txt

 The source is included in the src subdirectory.
 To compile it on linux, just run the enclosed compile.sh script.
-This will compile all java classes and package them in an nxl.jar file, replacing the existing one.
+This will compile all java classes and package them in an mys.jar file, replacing the existing one.